lvh/lvh.github.io/posts/tradeoffs-in-cryptographic-api-design.md

 are still precarious; they'll still be vulnerable to issues like nonce reuse, fixed IV, key-as-IV, unauthenticated encryption...

-User experience design always means deep consideration for who your users are.
+User experience design always means deep consideration of who your users are.
 A particular API might be necessary for a cryptographic engineer to build new protocols, but that API is probably not a reasonable default encryption API.
 An explicit-nonce encryption scheme is great for a record layer protocol between two peers like TLS, but it's awful for someone trying to encrypt a session cookie.
 We can't keep complaining about people getting it wrong when we keep giving them no chances at getting it right.
-This is why I'm building educational material like [Crypto 101][crypto101] and care about cryptography like [nonce-misuse resistance][nmr] that's easier to use correctly.
+This is why I'm building educational material like [Crypto 101][crypto101] and why I care about cryptography like [nonce-misuse resistance][nmr] that's easier to use correctly.
 (The blog post on my new nonce-misuse resistant schemes for libsodium is coming soon, I promise!)

 Before you can make your API easy to use, first you have to worry about getting it to work at all.